min2ha/ukwa-site/content/target/55953/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# 1914-1918-online: International Encyclopedia of the First World War

 1914-1918-online: International Encyclopedia of the First World War is an English-language virtual reference work on the First World War.
 The multi-perspective, open-access knowledge base is the result of an international collaborative project involving more than 1,000 authors, editors, and partners from over fifty countries.